 - Nominate at least three judges per presentation participating in the OSPP contest.

 Outstanding Student and PhD candidate Presentation (OSPP) Contest

 In the session dashboard, please check if any presenters participate in the OSPP contest.
 For each participating presentation , at least three judges need to be identified by the session conveners via the linked OSPP nominator tool.
 You can either choose volunteers from the list of available judges, nominate chairs or conveners of the session, or add colleagues as judges (after their approval to ensure that they know about their duties and that they will attend EGU).
 Judges are not allowed to be co-authors of the abstract to be evaluated, need to have earned a PhD or equivalent, and are not allowed to participate in the OSPP contest themselves.

 If you have any modifications in your session programme after uploading the final meeting programme, please forward this information directly to firstname.lastname@example.org.
 These changes will be included in the daily programme of each lecture room to be displayed on-site.
 Changes to the on-site daily programme are possible until 10 May.

 Late withdrawals and no-shows

 We kindly ask authors to withdraw abstracts as early as possible when they realize they will not be able to present the work.
-Early withdrawal allows conveners to still fill a possible gap in their oral programme.
-It also helps the conference organizers to reduce the number of empty poster boards.

 No-shows are monitored at presentation time for all sessions.
 If an abstract was not presented and not withdrawn, or withdrawn after the scheduled presentation, and no prior warning was given to the conveners, the abstract will be withdrawn from the online programme.
 The title will be marked with "withdrawn after no-show".